 Warning!
 Use sysadmin purge_first_open only when you have determined (by using admin who, sqt and admin who, sqm) that the inbound queue is stuck on an uncommitted transaction.

 sysadmin purge_first_open requires "sa" permission.

-admin who, alter partition, create partition, sysadmin dump_queue, sysadmin purge_all_open sysadmin purge_route_at_replicate sysadmin purge_route_at_replicate, replication_server replication_server
+admin who, alter partition, create partition, sysadmin dump_queue, sysadmin purge_all_open sysadmin purge route at replicate

-Removes all references to a primary Replication Server from a replicate
+Description Removes all references to a primary Replication Server from a replicate